barklund/mortenbarklund.com/content/blog/react-architecture-provider-pattern/index.md

 Breaking this down, this consists of three main parts:

-* `createContext`: Create a new provider than can be both provided and consumed - with a default value if no parent provider exists.
+* `createContext`: Create a new context object than can be both provided and consumed - with a default value if no parent provider exists.
 * `SomeContext.Provider`: A React component that provides a new value for any consumer below it in the component tree.
 * `SomeContext.Consumer`: A React component expecting a render prop which will be rendered with the current value of the nearest provider in the component tree above it.

 This all seems like an incredibly simple construction, but it's immensely powerful and allows for some very complex constructions – especially when combined with hooks, as we'll see in the next section.

 Note that a consumer can have no provider – or multiple providers – above it.
 These are however both fairly uncommon situations, and we'll ignore those for now.
 In the following sections, we'll always pair a consumer with a single parent provider.
-But most often many consumers with the same parent provider.
+But most often many consumers for each parent provider.

 #### Shortcomings of the React Context Consumer

-The consumer component above is a little weird to use, as is often the case when using render props.
+The consumer component mentioned in the previous section is a little weird to use, as is often the case when using render props.
 You cannot directly access the values in your component, but have to either move your logic inside the render prop function or pass the values to a child component:

 ```jsx
 // This will not work